CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

 Azure Web Application Firewall provides centralized protection of your web applications from common exploits and vulnerabilities.
 Web applications are increasingly targeted by malicious attacks that exploit commonly known vulnerabilities.
 SQL injection and cross-site scripting are among the most common attacks.
 Preventing such attacks in application code is challenging.
 It can require rigorous maintenance, patching, and monitoring at multiple layers of the application topology.
 A centralized web application firewall helps make security management much simpler.
 To learn more about Azure Web Application Firewall refer: `https://docs.microsoft.com/en-us/azure/application-gateway`

-In this exercise, you will deploy an Azure Firewall and Application Gateway with WAF V2 then you will publish an application through it.
+In this lab, you will deploy an Azure Firewall and Application Gateway with WAF V2 then you will publish an application through it.
 You'll also test the security of the application and perform a sample attack.

+## Lab Objectives

-This exercise includes the following tasks:
+You will be able to complete the following tasks:

-  - Configure WAF to protect your web application
+- Task 1: Configure WAF to protect your web application
-  - Accessing your application using the application gateway
+- Task 2: Accessing your application using the application gateway
-  - Application Gateway WAF Custom Rule to block IP
+- Task 3: Application Gateway WAF Custom Rule to block IP
-  - Attack simulation
+- Task 4: Attack simulation
-  - Rate Limiting using Azure Front Door
+- Task 5: Rate Limiting using Azure Front Door

- ## **Task 1: Configure WAF to protect your web application**
+## Task 1: Configure WAF to protect your web application

 In this task, you will add a Virtual Machine as the Backend pool of the Application gateway and also configure the Application Gateway from the firewall policy.

  1. From the Azure **Home** page, search for **Application gateways (1)** from the search bar and select **Application gateways (2)**.